 A grade point average (GPA) of 3.00 or above, semester and cumulative, is required of all graduate students enrolled at the University of Mary Hardin-Baylor.
 Students with a semester or cumulative GPA of less than 3.00 will be placed on probation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will be placed on probation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will be placed on grobation.
-Two consecutive terms of enrollment with a semester or cumulative GPA of less than 3.00 will result in dismissal from the program.
+Students with a term GPA of 0.0 will be automatically suspended from school and will be required to sit out a long semester.
+Two consecutive terms of enrollment with a cumulative GPA of less than 3.00 will result in dismissal from the program.
 A student who has been dismissed may apply for readmission to the University and/or to the program of interest one calendar year after dismissal.
 Resubmission of GRE/GMAT score report and transcript(s) is not required.
-With approval of the Program Director, the Dean of the Graduate School, and the University Graduate Council, students may be readmitted sooner than one calendar year after dismissal.
+Departmental and program policies on grade requirements and academic progress supersede the language in the graduate catalog.
+With approval of the Program Director and the Director, Graduate Studies, students may be readmitted sooner than one calendar year after dismissal.